xcfem/xc/doc/how_to_start.md

 # How to start

-Some links you can find useful if you want to help us to develop XC.
+Some links you can find useful if you want to start using XC.
 Feel free  making suggestions to enhance this document.

 ## XC tutorials and examples